mlaitinen/documentation/content/applications/finance/expenses.rst

    :align: center
    :alt: Set expense costs on products.

 To create a new expense product, click :guilabel:`Create`.
 A product form will appear.
-Only two fields are required, the :guilabel:`Product Name` and the :guilabel:`Unit of Measure`.
-Enter the :guilabel:`Product Name` in the field, and select the :guilabel:`Unit of Measure` from the drop-down menu (most products will be set to :guilabel:`Units`).
+Only the :guilabel:`Product Name` field is required to create a new expense product.
+Enter the :guilabel:`Product Name` in the field, and select the :guilabel:`Unit of Measure` from the drop-down menu (most products will be set to :guilabel:`Units`, which is the default selection).

 .. tip::
    The *Sales* app is where specification on the units of measure are created and edited (e.g.